Virtual communities and networks exist today off the back of Web 2.0 technology and the ideas-based renaissance that came with it.

 The Twitter API is also pretty good and means I can embed timelines in my website

 Although it’s had its ups and downs, I like Google Plus.
 It’s quieter than Facebook and more civilised.

 The communities are good to post in and Google Maps are big part of local SEO.
-(I’m adding an office address to this website at some point and will likely use the Maps API).

 I love making videos and it’s an effective way to communicate ideas with my clients and peers.
 There’s nothing like a video tutorial when written instructions are not clear.

 YouTube integrates directly with Google Plus making them more or less one and the same thing.

 When you post video to YouTube or comment on other videos, that activity is posted to your Google Plus feed.

 Whatever you do, be more concerned with the quality of your interactions and not so much the number of followers you have.

 Meeting people in the real world and using social to stay in touch is an effective approach.
 The websites and tools available are an extension of the relationship.